tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 For example, we could setup the fake server to respond with a value of `10500.988` for a `GET` against `/portfolio/0001`.
 When the UI is used to make the request, we can verify the response is shown as `$10,500.99`.
 This exercises the UI logic to round the result, introduce commas and add a currency symbol.

-Note that how the request actually interacts with the Portfolio port would not be verified.
+Note that we don't verify how the request actually interacts with the Portfolio.
 This is a subtle omission but decouples the details of the request from how a response is used leaving us to test more display scenarios without worrying about request details.
-If we didn't do this, any changes to the request API would cause changes to this test even though it's only about display logic.
+If we were to verify the request, any changes to the request API would cause changes to this test even though it's only about display logic.

-In this test, we'd fake out the server component and the UI would use JQuery to make a real HTTP request.
+In these kinds of tests, we'd fake out the server component and the UI would use JQuery to make a real HTTP request.
 An alternative approach would be to front the JQuery call behind our own JavaScript interface (port) and substitute this during testing.
 That way, we can exercise the port without making a real HTTP call.

-#### Example
+#### Example test

-In this example, we've opted for a HTML based specification to describe the requirements.
+As a specific example from this group, lets look at verifying monetary values are displayed with thousands separated using commas.
+We've opted for a HTML based specification to describe the requirements.

 A> #### When I ask for the portfolio value in the UI, it's formatted with commas.
 A>